BfE-Technology/BfE-Technology.github.io/index.md

 🚀 Our first <a href="https://www.bridgesforenterprise.com" target="_blank">self-hosted website</a> has now launched!

-🎉 We are excited to onboard our new Global Analytics and Algorithm Manager 🌍
+🎉 We are excited to onboard our new Global Analytics and Algorithm Manager and Global UI/UX Manager 🌍

 🎉 We just launched a new Technology team at New York Chapter 🗽

 ⭐ Looking to expand your technology exposure while building technical leadership skills?
 Apply to join our management team today!
 - <a href="https://opps.bridgesforenterprise.com/global/technology/DevOps-Project/" target="_blank">DevOps</a>
-- <a href="https://opps.bridgesforenterprise.com/global/technology/outreach/Global-UI-UX-Manager/" target="_blank">UI/UX</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/Global-Cyber-Security-Manager/" target="_blank">Cyber Security</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/Global-Product-Manager/" target="_blank">Product Management</a>